NWalker1208/musicXml2scratch/README.md

 This project is **stable**.
 Found a bug?
 Visit the [Issues].

 ##Convert a musicXML file
-    Just use the interface on the index.php
+    Just use the interface on the index.html
-    First, download XAMPP and upload these files to path/to/xampp/htdocs/

 ## Release
-v.
-1.1 - drums update, bug fixes
 v.
 1.0 - release stable version